-In the fourth installment of our port series, I’ll explain a few personal tips, essential considerations, and a few complications to watch out for when living with a port.
+In the fourth installment of our port series, I’ll share my personal tips, essential considerations, and a few complications to watch out for when living with a port.

 First: a few personal tips from me